teleplayer123/MyCoin/readme.md

 I recommend using a virtual environment.
 Run 'pip install -r requirements.txt --upgrade' to install updated dependencies.

-In order for this to work, new certificates might need to be created with
+In order for this to work, new certificates might need to be created with:

     ~/MyCoin/ca_certs$ openssl req -x509 -newkey rsa:4096 -keyout server.key -out server.crt
     -days 365